 Yoga incorporates ideas of mindfulness, meditation, and deep breathing with physical movements and poses.
 The incorporation of the physical can add to your flexibility, overall fitness, and oneness between the mind and body.

 Using yoga Nidra to combat stress is effective because it helps you access your rote thinking patterns in a brand-new state and ideally, to alter them and become more accepting of life’s ups and downs.
-The yoga Nidra state rests right on the brink of sleep when you are deeply drawn within and resting semi-hypnotically.
+This state rests right on the brink of sleep when you are deeply drawn within and resting semi-hypnotically.
 Yoga Nidra can also help you sleep better and improve cognitive performance.

 Clutter in your life can lead to clutter in your mind.
 Cleanliness, organization, and simplification of environmental spaces (like your bedroom or office) can have profound effects on your wellbeing and stress levels.

-Cultivating a Better Diet and a Lifestyle With More Physical Activity
+- Cultivating A Better Diet And Lifestyle With More Physical Activity

-What you eat and how much you exercise greatly affects your health — both physically and mentally.
-You can help reduce unnecessary stress in your life by avoiding drugs, alcohol, caffeine, and excess sugar, and by exercising regularly.
+What you eat and how much you exercise greatly affects your health, as does your daily hydration — both physically and mentally.
+You can help reduce unnecessary stress in your life by avoiding drugs, alcohol, caffeine, excess sugar, and by exercising regularly.

 A sedentary lifestyle and foods like alcohol and sugar often leave you feeling sluggish and tired.
 This is a recipe for added stress.
-Participating in regular cardiovascular exercise and eating healthy foods, on the other hand, will give you the energy you need to go about your day, keeping your mind awake and alert to handle stress and keeping your hormones in check.
-Along with keeping a healthy diet also comes a healthy hydration!
+Participating in regular cardiovascular exercise and eating healthy foods, on the other hand, will give you the energy you need to go about your day, keeping your mind awake and alert to handle stress while maintaining your hormones in check.

 How to reduce stress